Package Leaflet: Information for the User

 Consult your doctor, pharmacist, or nurse before starting to take this medication.

-Skin reactions
+Skin Reactions

-Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen may be associated with a small increase in the risk of suffering a heart attack or stroke, especially when used in high doses.
+Anti-inflammatory/analgesic medications like ibuprofen may be associated with a small increased risk of suffering a heart attack or stroke, especially when used in high doses.
 Do not exceed the recommended dose or treatment duration.

-Furthermore, this type of medication may cause fluid retention, especially in patients with heart failure and/or high blood pressure.
+Similarly, this type of medication may cause fluid retention, especially in patients with heart failure and/or high blood pressure (hypertension).

 Infections

-Precautions during pregnancy and in women of childbearing age
+Precautions during Pregnancy and in Women of Childbearing Age

 In the third trimester, the administration of ibuprofen is contraindicated.

-For women of childbearing age, it should be noted that ibuprofen-type medications have been associated with a decrease in the ability to conceive.
+For women of childbearing age, it should be taken into account that medications of the ibuprofen type have been associated with a decrease in fertility.

-Interference with diagnostic tests
+Interference with Analytical Tests

-Taking Ibuprofeno Onedose with other medications
+Taking Ibuprofeno Onedose with Other Medications

-Inform your doctor or pharmacist if you are using, or have recently used, any other medication, including those purchased without a prescription.
+Inform your doctor or pharmacist if you are using or have recently used any other medication, including those purchased without a prescription.

 Ibuprofen may affect or be affected by other medications.
 For example:

-Taking Ibuprofeno Onedose with food, drinks, and alcohol
+Taking Ibuprofeno Onedose with Food, Drinks, and Alcohol

 You can take it alone or with food.
 In general, it is recommended to take it during meals or with milk to reduce the possibility of stomach discomfort.

-Do not administer ibuprofen with alcohol to avoid damaging the stomach.
+You should not administer ibuprofen with alcohol to avoid damaging the stomach.

-Use in children
+Use in Children

 Do not administer Ibuprofeno Onedose to children under 12 years old without consulting a doctor.

-Use in people over 65 years old
+Use in Adults over 65 Years

-Pregnancy, breastfeeding, and fertility
+Pregnancy, Breastfeeding, and Fertility

 Consult your doctor or pharmacist before using any medication.

-Women who are breastfeeding should consult their doctor or pharmacist before taking this medication.
+Breastfeeding women should consult their doctor or pharmacist before taking this medication.
 Although only small amounts of the medication pass into breast milk, it is recommended not to take ibuprofen for prolonged periods during breastfeeding.

 Therefore, if you become pregnant or are breastfeeding, consult your doctor.